void-ppc/void-ppc-docs/README.md

 If you do not wish to submit it upstream yet, you can try submitting it here, by raising a pull request and/or opening an issue.
 Then it can receive feedback and potentially make it upstream.

+## Communication

+We have an IRC channel on Freenode, `#voidlinux-ppc`, which can be used for general POWER/PowerPC related debate as well.
+Otherwise, the main communication channel for technical decisions is here, in the Issues section of the respective repository (with general project related issues belonging to this `documentation` repo).

+Otherwise, for general Void related things, you can use the official Void channels, `#voidlinux` and `#xbps`.
+For POWER related things, there is `#talos-workstation` besides others.

 ## FAQ

 **Q:** Will multilib be supported?